 Get Adequate Cover for Waterproofing Work

-If you do waterproofing in wet areas (bathrooms, laundries, showers), ensure your public liability limits reflect the potential for significant consequential damage.
-A single waterproofing failure can result in claims of $20,000 - $80,000+.
+If you carry out waterproofing in wet areas (bathrooms, laundries, showers), ensure your public liability limits reflect the potential for significant consequential damage.
+A single waterproofing failure can generate claims of $25,000 to $90,000.

 2